cargilgar/Smart-Alarm-using-tinyML/README.md

 ## Final results

-The results of the application application deployed on an Arduino Nano BLE Sense can be watched in the following [Youtube Video](https://www.youtube.com/watch?v=60zlHIsxDk4&t=2s&ab_channel=CarlosGil).
+The results of the application deployed on an Arduino Nano BLE Sense can be watched in the following [Youtube Video](https://www.youtube.com/watch?v=60zlHIsxDk4&t=2s&ab_channel=CarlosGil).

 To conduct the experiments, we designed two different prototypes.
 One was built with a 3D printed case [[6]](#6) ([Prototype 1](#Prototype-1)) allowing easy connections with the Arduino pins and the other one was directed soldered on a perfboard ([Prototype 2](#Prototype-2)).
 In practice, there is no difference between both prototypes aside from the design, since both worked well in our experiments.